wenyiqiang666/yiqiangwen/_pages/about.md

 <span class='anchor' id='about-me'></span>

 #   About me
-Hello, everyone！My name is Yiqiang Wen.
-Currently, I’m conducting paper writing work in a project at <strong>Institute of Botany, Chinese Academy of Sciences (IB-CAS)</strong>.
-Last summer, I have been doing research as an undergraduate researcher at University of Toronto in [the Mott Lab](http://www.themottlab.com/).
-My research pursuits primarily revolve around the realms of cellular and molecular biology, with a keen focus on elucidating the signaling pathways within the cell system.
+Hello, everyone!
+My name is Yiqiang Wen.
+I am currently a Research Assistant in a biochemistry lab at China Agricultural University.
+My current research focuses on protein stability and aggregation.
+My research interests center on protein biochemistry and the molecular basis of human diseases.

-My scholarly endeavors are fundamentally motivated by a profound aspiration to venture into the frontier of scientific research.
-I am driven by an insatiable curiosity to unravel the systematic underpinnings of life itself, a pursuit that I find profoundly meaningful and captivating.
+My research is driven by curiosity and a desire to understand the molecular mechanisms underlying life and disease.
+Currently, I am particularly interested in neurodegenerative disorders, especially Alzheimer's disease, and hope to contribute to the development of future therapeutic strategies through fundamental mechanistic research.
+Ultimately, I aspire to conduct research that helps reduce the burden of disease and improve human health.
 [Download CV here](assets/Yiqiang Wen CV.pdf)

 📍Now seeking a Msc/PhD position